GeorgeNum7/IPSM/README.md

 python ./scripts/script_for_llff.py
 ```

-Train & Render & Evaluate IPSM-Gaussian on the LLFF dataset with 3 views:
+Train & Render & Evaluate IPSM-Gaussian on the DTU dataset with 3 views:

 ```
 python ./scripts/script_for_dtu.py